mazemasterjs/game-server/README.md

 ## Change Notes

+### v0.6.0
+-player characters now have a facing direction
+-player characters can now see forward indefinately until a wall gets in the way -player characters can now change the cardinal direction they are facing (no relative turning yet!)

 ### v0.5.1

 - had to replace all reference vars to game.action with game.Actions[game.Actions.length - 1] ... very annoying.